Jabble/tamu-rdm-workshops/modules/quality-control.md

 Best Practice:
 Outliers may not be the result of actual observations, but rather the result of errors in data collection, data recording, or other parts of the data life cycle.
 The following can be used to identify outliers for closer examination:

-Statistical determination:
+- Statistical tests

 Outliers may be detected by using Dixon’s test, Grubbs test or the Tietjen-Moore test.

-Visual determination:
+- Visual determination

 Box plots are useful for indicating outliers

-Scatter plots help identify outliers when there is an expected pattern, such as a daily cycle Comparison to related observations:
+Scatter plots help identify outliers when there is an expected pattern, such as a daily cycle

+Normal probability plots
+Regression

+Map geographic coordinates to detect errors

+- Comparison to related observations

 Difference plots for co-located data streams can show unreasonable variation between data sources.
 Example: Difference plots from weather stations in close proximity or from redundant sensors can be constructed.

 Comparisons of two parameters that should covary can indicate data contamination.
 Example: Declining soil moisture and increasing temperature are likely to result in decreasing evapotranspiration.

 No outliers should be removed without careful consideration and verification that they are not representing true phenomena.

 Description Rationale: